 Peas – Chapter 16 | Official Grain Grading Guide

-- Using a Boerner-type divider, divide the sample to obtain a representative portion of at least 1 kg
+- Using a Boerner-type divider, divide the gross sample to obtain a representative portion.

 - Date modified: